25 BEST North Carolina Beaches To Visit (2023)

 Sunset Beach

 Visit this stretch of sand at the right time of year, and you can start your day catching the sunrise and end it underneath a beautiful sunset.
-The south-facing beaches are surrounded by water on both sides, leading to a unique opportunity.
+The south-facing beach is surrounded by water, leading to a unique opportunity.
+A lack of development aids in the double sunset views.
+You won’t find any boardwalks or high-rises here, just unfettered marshland surrounded by sand.

 Rodanthe